Which of the Following Is a Misconception? — How to Spot the Wrong Idea Before It Trips You Up

 - Career setbacks – Believing you must work 80‑hour weeks to get promoted, then burning out.

 And there’s a social angle, too.
-When you repeat a falsehood, you unintentionally become part of the misinformation pipeline.
-That’s why learning to spot the wrong idea matters for your own life and for the people around you Simple, but easy to overlook..
+On the flip side, when you repeat a falsehood, you unintentionally become part of the misinformation pipeline.
+That’s why learning to spot the wrong idea matters for your own life and for the people around you Simple, but easy to overlook.
+Worth knowing..

 How It Works (or How to Do It)

 Below is the step‑by‑step method I use when I’m faced with a list of statements and need to decide which one is a misconception.
-Grab a pen, or just scroll, and follow along Worth keeping that in mind..
+Grab a pen, or just scroll, and follow along Easy to understand, harder to ignore..

 1. Identify the Claim